YEAR LAUNCHED 2004

 Asha Graham – 2 times (but with several wins packed in to those two years – winning twice overall, twice in her age category, and one time placing twice in her age category in the same year)

-Number of appearances by students of the named schools in the winners’ circle (2004 to 2018) i.e. number of times a student from named school has been a finalist in alphabetical order (for art, lit):
+Number of appearances by named schools in the winners’ circle (2004 to 2018) i.e. number of times a student from the named school has been a finalist in alphabetical order (for art, lit):

-Antigua Girls High School (12) – also secondary school with the most submissions in 2013
+Antigua Girls High School (12) – also prize winner as the secondary school with the most submissions in 2013

 Antigua Grammar School (3)